mdn/browser-compat-data/schemas/compat-data-schema.md

 #### API-specific subfeatures

+The following conventions apply to compatibility data in the `api/` directory.

 Worker support for a given feature in `api/` should be in a subfeature titled `worker_support`.
 It should also have the description `Available in workers`.

 ```json